 - Which led you to feel tired or drained?

-Begin searching for common themes in the activities that you enjoyed.
-To do so, start a list and pay attention when you’ve had a good day at work or during other activities.
+Begin searching for common themes in these activities.
+Start a list and pay attention to when you've had a good day at work or during other activities.
 Why?
 Did you help someone solve a problem?
 Did you feel a sense of accomplishment after successfully completing a big project?

-While the tasks you record as life enhancing may at first seem wildly different and unrelated, look closely.
-Is there a common element or thread in each task that links them together such as the ability to implement a new idea, build something from scratch, or help others?
-Whatever that link may be, it’s likely a life enhancing one for you.
+The tasks you record as "life enhancing" may seem wildly different and unrelated at first glance.
+Look closer: is there a common thread to each task that links them together?
+Maybe you feel energized after getting the opportunity to implement a new idea, build something from scratch, or help others.
+Whatever that link may be, it's likely a life enhancing one for you.

 To find careers that align with your interests, you also need to take a close look at your skills and how they match up with things you enjoy.
 Your skills are your personal areas of competency, i.e. the things you're good at either through repetition or innate ability.